 How Light Therapy Works for Pain Relief

 Light therapy utilizes specific wavelengths of light, typically in the red and near-infrared spectrum, to stimulate cellular processes within the body.
-When the skin absorbs light at these wavelengths, it triggers a series of events at the cellular level, enhancing the body's natural healing processes.
+When tissue absorbs light at these wavelengths, it triggers a series of events at the cellular level, leading to reduction in inflammation and pain.
 The key mechanisms involved in pain relief through light therapy include:

 - Increased cellular energy production: Light therapy stimulates the mitochondria, the cell's energy-producing structures, to produce more adenosine triphosphate (ATP), which fuels various cellular processes, including tissue repair and regeneration.

 - Reduced inflammation: Light therapy can decrease the production of pro-inflammatory cytokines, which contribute to inflammation and pain.
 This reduction in inflammation is crucial for the healing process and pain relief.

 - Enhanced blood circulation: Light therapy increases blood flow and circulation, providing tissues with more oxygen and nutrients while removing waste products.
 This improved circulation further supports the healing process and reduces inflammation.

 Five Influential Research Papers on Light Therapy and Pain Relief

 1. Hamblin MR. Mechanisms and applications of the anti-inflammatory effects of photobiomodulation.
 AIMS Biophys.
 2017;4(3):337-361. doi: 10.3934/biophy.2017.3.337f